RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   mazon Aurora global databases **span multiple AWS Regions**, enabling low latency global reads and providing **fast recovery from the rare outage** that might affect an entire AWS Region.
 An Aurora global database has a primary DB cluster in one Region, and up to five secondary DB clusters in different Regions.

+- **Migrating data from an external MySQL database to an Amazon Aurora MySQL DB cluster  by using an Amazon S3 bucket**

 ## Amazon QuickSight

 QuickSight **don't support IAM.
 We use users and groups** to view the QuickSight dashboard